celery/celery/docs/userguide/monitoring.rst

 .. versionadded:: 2.0

 :mod:`~celery.bin.celeryev` is a simple curses monitor displaying task and worker history.
-You can inspect the result and traceback of tasks, and it also supports some management commands like rate limiting and shutdown of workers.
+You can inspect the result and traceback of tasks, and it also supports some management commands like rate limiting and shutting down workers.

 .. image:: http://celeryproject.org/img/celeryevshotsm.jpg